stephband/literal/templates/template-scope.md

 ```

 Note that this must be done before `literal-html` or `literal-element` have been
 imported.
-Those imports declare and compile their templates, at which point
+Those imports declare and compile templates, at which point their
-their scopes cannot be changed.
-Put the above code into a setup script and
+scopes cannot be changed.
+Put the above code into a setup script and import that
-import that before importing the templates.
+before importing the templates.

 ```js
 import './my-literal-setup.js';